-Whether your company is a local business with no more than two or three employees or a huge corporation with a workforce of 1000s, we will review your company’s needs and circumstances – free and without any obligation.
+Whether your company is business with no more than two or three employees or a huge corporation with a workforce of 1000s, we will review your company’s needs and circumstances – free and without any obligation.

-We will advise and recommend suitable policy with regards to the type of policy, cover levels and which optional extras you should consider.
+We will advise and recommend suitable policy/scheme with regards to the type of policy, cover levels and which optional extras you should consider.
 Once you have decided to proceed, we will arrange this policy for you, with the chosen provider.

-Underwritten by the most well-known and trusted insurers in the UK insurance industry, any policy we recommend will be tailored to meet your/your workforce’s unique requirements and offer comprehensive cover at the most competitive rates available.
+Underwritten by the most well-known and trusted insurers in the UK insurance industry, any policy we recommend will be tailored to meet your/your workforce’s requirements and offer comprehensive cover at the most competitive rates available.

 Do you recognise your workforce’s true value to your company and wish to look after them with group protection insurance?
 Request your free review now.